 7. Partington Cove

 Partington Cove trail is easy to miss but well worth the effort to find.
-A half-mile trail starts at Highway 1 and takes you to the cove.
+A half-mile course starts at Highway 1 and takes you to the cove.
 You cross over a bridge and through a tunnel and end up at one of the most amazing places along the Big Sur Coast.
 In the late 1800s, ships anchored at the cove to carry the bark of the tanbark oak to be used in the tanning process.

 During prohibition, the cove was used for smuggling liquor.
 Today the cove is a hidden gem often overlooked by tourists.
 Partington Cove Google maps.